Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Model overview

-Finally, to encode differential privacy, let $Z_{i,\cdot}$ equal $X_{i,\cdot}$ plus a vector of Laplacian noise.
-What is the connection between differential privacy and Laplacian noise?
 Differential privacy is a concept from computer science which means plausible deniability that any individual contributed their data to tabular summaries.
-The canonical mechanism that ensures differential privacy is to add Laplacian noise, calibrating the variance of the Laplacian to the variability of the true values and other properties of the tabular summary statistics \cite{dwork2006calibrating}.
+The canonical mechanism that ensures differential privacy is to release $Z_{i,\cdot}$ equal to $X_{i,\cdot}$ plus a vector of Laplacian noise, calibrating the variance of the Laplacian to a priori bounds on the true values and other properties of the tabular summary statistics \cite{dwork2006calibrating}.
+Our framework allows for other canonical privacy mechanisms where $\E[Z_{i,\cdot}|X_{i,\cdot}]=X_{i,\cdot}$, e.g. discrete Gaussian, piece wise uniform, and bounded mechanisms.
 In the context of the Census, we consider adding Laplacian noise to data on aggregate units, which we formalize in Section~\ref{sec:application}.
 Injecting synthetic noise in this way helps to prevent the kind of attack simulated on the 2010 Census.

-Across examples, $H_{i,\cdot}$ is sub-exponential, i.e. its tails are no worse than the tails of an exponential distribution.
-So are compositions of various types of data corruption since the class of sub-exponential distributions is closed under addition.
+Across examples, $H_{i,\cdot}$ is subexponential, i.e. its tails are no worse than an exponential distribution's.
+So are compositions of various types of data corruption since the class of subexponential distributions is closed under addition.
 Therefore our class of data corruptions includes classical and modern issues \textit{simultaneously}.
-In particular, it allows us to address the trade-off between privacy and precision in the context of measurement error---a major aspect of the problem that is often overlooked \cite{steed2022policy}.
-In Appendix~\ref{sec:examples}, we extend the model to accommodate attrition and privacy of the outcome.
+It allows us to address the trade-off between privacy and precision in the context of heteroscedastic measurement error---a major aspect of the problem often overlooked \cite{chetty2019practical,steed2022policy}.